vierstralab/hotspot3/README.md

 # hotspot3
 hotspot3 is a peak caller for chromatin accessibility data.
-It is tailored to work on the datasets without a control experiment (ATAC-seq and DNase-seq) using adaptive estimation of the background (nonspecific cleavages) with a negative binomial distribution. hotspot3 accounts for variation in both total signal level and signal-to-background ratio along the genome.
+It is tailored to work on  datasets without a control experiment (ATAC-seq and DNase-seq) using adaptive estimation of the background (nonspecific cleavages) with a negative binomial distribution. hotspot3 accounts for variation in both total signal level and signal-to-background ratio along the genome.

 The main algorithm steps are:
 - **Adaptive background modeling** using a negative binomial distribution, fitted within locally uniform genomic segments.